Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Let’s get to some good news.

-We’re starting with some good news for anyone worried about Novavax’s survival.
+We’re starting with good news for anyone worried about Novavax’s survival.

-Folks are frequently coming to me with concerns the company might not survive, when the situation, from my perspective, has been steadily improving…
+Folks are frequently coming to me with concerns that the company might not survive when the situation, from my perspective, has been steadily improving…

-It’s very common for the same folks to have questions about the new, shorter expiration dates and what that might mean for timing their priming series.…
+It’s common for the same folks to have questions about the new, shorter expiration dates and what that might mean for timing their priming series.

-Novavax has updated their website to show distributed batches that won’t expire until the end of March.
+Novavax has updated its website to show distributed batches that won’t expire until the end of March.

 Those are batch numbers and expiration dates, which expire at the END of the month.